 "As a young mum I wanted a different dynamic to the one I grew up in for my family: I wanted one built on mutual respect that nurtured self esteem and confidence.
 Having children challenged so many of my assumptions about what was important and necessary in life.
 I wish I'd known some of the things I know now."

-In 2002 Beverley's first novel, a sci-fi story called The Chimaera Conspiracy was published by Greater Glider.
-You'll find it at your local library through the interlibrary loan system.
+In 2002 Beverley's first novel, a sci-fi story called The Chimaera Conspiracy was published by Greater Glider and available from Always Learning Books.
 Beverley put together this literature unit study both as an example of how to create your own literature unit studies for other books your children are reading, but also if you have a child interested in either dolphins, genetic engineering, or sci-fi!

 Beverley Paine with her children, and their home educated children, relaxing at home.

 Together with the support of my family, my aim is to help parents educate their children in stress-free, nurturing environments.
 In addition to building and maintaing this website, I continue to create and manage local and national home educating networks, help to organise conferences and camps, as well as write for, edit and produce newsletters, resource directories and magazines.
 I am an active supporter of national, state, regional and local home education groups.

 We began educating our children in 1985, when our eldest was five.
 In truth, we had helped them learn what they need to learn since they were born.
 I am a passionate advocate of allowing children to learn unhindered by unnecessary stress and competition, meeting developmental needs in ways that suit their individual learning styles and preferences.
 Ours was a homeschooling, unschooling and natural learning family!
 There are hundreds of articles on this site to help you build confidence as a home educating family.
 We hope that your home educating adventure is as satisfying as ours was!
 Beverley Paine